massalabs/massa/docs/technical-doc/api.rst

     [String];

-The strings must be private keys.
+The strings must be keypairs.

 -   No return.